-However, where use of port has been denied after an inspection has revealed clear grounds to believe that the vessel has been involved in IUU fishing or related activities (paragraph 15(1)(a)), the CPC must also notify the State of which the vessel's master is a national of its findings, as explained below and shown in Figure 24.
+However, where use of port has been denied after an inspection has revealed clear grounds to believe that the vessel has been involved in IUU fishing or related activities (paragraph 15(1)(a)), the CPC must also notify the State of which the vessel's master is a national of its findings, as explained below and shown in Figure 23.

-Note: International organizations could include United Nations agencies (e.g. FAO, UNODC, IMO, ILO), other tuna RFMOs, Interpol or Regional economic integration organisations (IOC, SADC, ASEAN, IGAD), where appropriate.
+Note: International organizations could include United Nations (UN) agencies (e.g. FAO, UN Office on Drugs and Crime, International Maritime Office, International Labour Office), other tuna RFMOs, Interpol or Regional economic integration organisations (Indian Ocean Commission, Southern African Development Community, Association of Southeast Asian Nations, Intergovernmental Authority on Development), where appropriate.